Good Samaritan Hospital School of Medical Laboratory Science

 The applicant must have basic computer knowledge and typing skills.
 This requirement may be satisfied through high school and/or college courses or through on-the-job training.

-NOTE: Course work must be in agreement with the college/university's requirements leading to a Bachelor's degree in Medical Technology/Clinical Laboratory Science upon completion of the hospital course of instruction.
+NOTE: Course work must be in agreement with the college/university's requirements leading to a Bachelor's degree in Medical Laboratory Science/Clinical Laboratory Science upon completion of the hospital course of instruction.

 Before the applicant can be considered for admission into the program, the application file must be complete.